Zero paid placements. No brand can pay to rank higher on Simscanner.

 Device compatibility and activation

 Both brands require an eSIM-compatible, carrier-unlocked device.
-Specific supported-device lists are read from each brand's own published wording and are pending verification.
+Specific supported-device lists are read from each brand's own published wording and are a modelled estimate.

 eSIM-compatible device

 Holafly needs a phone or tablet that supports eSIM.
 Ubigi additionally supports Windows 10 and 11 laptops and connected cars, alongside phones and tablets.
-The supported-model list per brand is pending verification.
+The supported-model list per brand is a modelled estimate.

 Carrier-unlocked